siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/100-2025-02-09-when-expressions-in-kotlin.md

 Kotlin, a modern and expressive programming language developed by JetBrains, offers various control flow structures that make code more readable and concise.
 One such feature is the `when` expression, which serves as a powerful replacement for traditional `switch` statements found in languages like Java and C.

 Unlike `switch`, which is limited to constant values, Kotlin’s `when` expression supports a wide range of conditions, making it highly flexible.
-In this blog post, we will explore `when` expressions in detail, including their syntax, use cases, and best practices, along with examples to help you master this feature.
+In this article, we will explore `when` expressions in detail, including their syntax, use cases, and best practices, along with examples to help you master this feature.

 ## Understanding When Expressions in Kotlin